docker/docs/engine/installation/linux/debian.md

 - Enable the `backports` repository.
 See the
   [Debian documentation](https://backports.debian.org/Instructions/){: target="_blank" class"_"}.

-## Install Docker
+## Install Docker CE

-You can install Docker in different ways, depending on your needs:
+You can install Docker CE in different ways, depending on your needs:

 - Most users
   [set up Docker's repositories](#install-using-the-repository) and install